 Eventually, however, as I do at every Mass – I sought out Someone.
 I knew that no matter what, there would come a point in time during that Mass that Our Lord and Savior would join us.
 I could see my best friend in-person, in the flesh.
 So when the time came to kneel for the first time, I knew He would show up.
 When the priest held up the host, I knew that when he finished speaking that foreign language that our Lord was present, making his dwelling among us.

 Basically, I stripped away what was all around me.
 I lost the language, I lost the art, I lost the music, I lost the missal, I lost those around me who were giving me strange glances/staring.
 I lost all of that.
 Instead, I focused on one thing; meeting my best friend.
-And that is the key for not just the EF, not just the OF, not just the Anglican Use, not just the Dominican Rite, not just the Roman-Franciscan use, not just the Divine Liturgy.
+And that is the key for not just the Extraordinary Form, not just the Ordinary Form, not just the Anglican Use, not just the Dominican Rite, not just the Roman-Franciscan use, not just the Divine Liturgy.
 The key is to meet our Lord and Savior, To receive our best friend, to embrace Him.